brilliantFire/brilliantFire.github.io/_posts/2018-05-21-EDA-gene-expression-data-part-1-multidimensional-scaling.md

 The **between-sample normalization** procedure discussed later in the post is performed, in part, to account for different library sizes.

 ### Get the donor dementia status for the samples
-The `DGElist()` object used by the `edgeR` package will contain both the matrix of counts and the 'sample type', which in our case is the dementia status ('Dementia' or 'No Dementia') of the donor the sample came from.
+The `DGElist()` object used by the `edgeR` package will contain both the matrix of counts and the "sample type", which in our case is the dementia status ("Dementia" or "No Dementia") of the donor the sample came from.
 This status is contained in the `act_demented` variable in the donor information table available from the study website download page.

 ```R